ghi59/floating-mini-panel/README.md

 If positioned to Top-Center or Bottom-Center `Mini Panel` will stay centered when its width changes (e.g. Drawer open/closed).
 A menu was added presenting all available actions, which all can be executed directly with mouse clicks and some modifier keys.

 - To open the menu do a right button longpress on the Handle Button.

+Since version 8 Vertical Orientation (experimental) is available.
+Switching between horizontal amd vertical orientation will reset the alignment to none.

+- To change the orientation do a middle button longpress.

 **Be aware that most but not all Extension Indicators are supported well , especially very complex indicators e.g. 'Media Controls' might have problems or missing functionality!
 I am working on it.**